-Visit sixteen world-class museums and historic sites throughout Connecticut, and the lively communities in which they reside.
+Visit 17 world-class museums and historic sites throughout Connecticut, and the lively communities in which they reside.

 Now more than ever, it's easy to make the Connecticut Art Trail the centerpiece of your next travel experience.
 Visit each museum's page for recommended lodging, dining and area attractions near each museum, Packages for special lodging deals and Trail Getaways for recommended itineraries.